 Tell me, what are your favorite breathtaking declarations of love in literature?
 Drop me a line in the comments below!

 Top photo: North and South (2004).
-Photo Credit: BBCWant to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+Photo Credit: BBCIf you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.